seaboyz/You-Dont-Know-JS/scope-closures/ch6.md

 So why put `curMonth` in an explicit block scope instead of just alongside `nextMonth` and `year` in the top-level function scope?
 Because `curMonth` is only needed for those first two statements; at the function scope level it's over-exposed.

-This example is small, so the hazards of over-exposing `curMonth` are pretty limited.
+***This example is small, so the hazards of over-exposing `curMonth` are pretty limited.
 But the benefits of the POLE principle are best achieved when you adopt the mindset of minimizing scope exposure by default, as a habit.
-If you follow the principle consistently even in the small cases, it will serve you more as your programs grow.
+If you follow the principle consistently even in the small cases, it will serve you more as your programs grow***.

 Let's now look at an even more substantial example: